HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-videotoolbox.markdown

 ## Supported hardware

-Encoding:
-- Most 2011 and later Macs
+Encoding: most 2011 and later Macs

 Please note, these are not hard limits.
 Hardware encoding via VideoToolbox *might* work on older series GPUs and older operating systems, but this is not officially supported.

-Decoding:
-- macOS 13 and later
+Decoding: macOS 13 and later

 ## Enabling support